Skip to main content

 • On-demand assessment: initiated by the user before or after a security-sensitive activity.

-• High-risk review assessment: used after a user suspects device seizure, tampering, exposure, or unusual behavior.
+• High-risk review assessment: initiated by the user after suspected device seizure, tampering, exposure, or unusual behavior.

 Assessment workflows should be designed to: